[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 It Gets Them Out of Your Head

 One of the reasons I like sex in general, and kink more specifically, is because it pulls me out of my head.
-As a writer and an overthinker with ADHD, I live in my head and it’s loud in here.
+As a writer and an overthinker with ADHD, I live perpetually in my head.
+It’s loud in here.
 In the right context, the physical sensation of consensually-inflicted pain can help to turn down the volume and ground me in my body instead of my brain for a while.

 Pain Can Get You High (Kind Of)